 · We will try to maintain a six foot distance as much as reasonably possible but still allow you time and space to be close to your beloved companion.
 Unfortunately, this will also mean that we will not be able to give you a hug or handshake which usually means so much to us and the families we serve.

 · We will arrive at your home wearing a mask and recommend (but do not require) that you wear a mask or cloth covering the mouth and nose (current CDC guidelines recommend the wearing of cloth face coverings in public settings where other social distancing measures are difficult to maintain).

 · We encourage an outdoor location for the appointment if the weather allows.

 We recognize that there is an inherent risk with all types of social contact and we understand that many people want to avoid that risk.
-We have some level of inevitable risk of exposure, just as the general public does, due to our families, other employment, other clients we visit, and activities of daily living such as grocery shopping.
+We have some level of inevitable risk of exposure, just as the general public does, due to our families, other clients we visit, and activities of daily living such as grocery shopping.
 If you are interested in learning about options for keeping your pet as comfortable as possible until the risk of COVID-19 lessens, we recommend that you contact your rDVM for palliative care options or consider an unattended euthanasia, in which the doctor gently and lovingly euthanizes your pet without any owners present.